netgrif/petriflow/docs/tutorials/roles-basic.md

 ### Upload process into the Application Engine

-Before you will upload the process with all roles into the Application Engine, you have to download/save it.
+Before uploading the process with all the roles into the Application Engine, you have to download/save it.

 _Detail of how to export created process:_